duergner/duergner.github.io/_posts/2014-08-09-18-00-messages-with-location-index.md

 So far for part 1, you'll find the code example at [GitHub](https://github.com/duergner/LocationBasedMessaging); I'll extend this code as the blog series continues and you will find the code specific for this post at the branch *messages-with-location-index*.

 Feel free to comment or contact me with any questions, comments or improvements.

+{% include twitter_share.html %}